agensdev/junit-summary-action/README.md

     add(attachment)
 }
 ```

-Include this code in your test class to take a screenshot whenever a test fails.
-By overriding tearDownWithError, the method saveScreenshot() is called after each test execution, allowing the screenshot to be taken if there is an error.

 ## Setting Up Firebase Storage Bucket
 To host screenshots in your summary, you'll need to create a Firebase Storage bucket: